MXL 770 Headbasket Upgrade

 The grille material is made of 2 layers of metal mesh.
 We used two layers with significantly different gauges, as this helps reduce resonance (which is an issue we've seen with single-layer mesh grilles).
 The combination of two different meshes also strikes the best balance between plosive/EMI/RFI protection and acoustic transparency.
 Each headbasket is plated with a satin silver finish.

 This headbasket will install easily onto the MXL 770 and 990S, and the Monoprice 600800.
-You'll need a small screwdriver and about 5 minutes' time.
+The installation process requires a small screwdriver and about 5 minutes' time.

 - Unscrew the threaded black nut from the base of the microphone, if it is present.